Non-Trucking Liability Insurance Quotes

 What is Non-Trucking Liability Insurance?

 Bobtail liability insurance often is confused with non-trucking liability insurance, but there are a few important differences.
-They include:

-- Generally, this coverage applies when semi operators are driving their big rigs without trailers on their own time.
+Coverage generally applies when semi operators are driving their big rigs without trailers on their own time.

-- This insurance does not provide coverage to semi drivers while they are under dispatch.
+Does not provide coverage to semi drivers while they are under dispatch.

-- Non-trucking liability insurance is a more narrow coverage and does not cost as much as Bobtail insurance.
+Is a more narrow coverage and does not cost as much as Bobtail insurance.

 Which One and How Much Will They Cost?